-The key factor behind our forecast for Australian-region tropical storm activity in 2009/10 being close to average is the anticipated near-neutral effect of early austral summer SSTs in the Niño 4 region.
-Near-average SSTs in this region lead to near-average atmospheric vertical wind shear over the Australian region during Austral summer; a condition favouring near-average tropical storm activity.
-Our current forecast SST anomaly (1975-2008 climatology) for October-November 2009 Niño 4 SST is 0.19±0.52°C. The forecast skill for this predictor at this lead is 45% (assessed using cross-validated hindcasts over the period 1975-2008).
+The key factor behind our forecast for Australian-region tropical storm activity in 2010/11 being slightly below-norm is the anticipated slight supressing effect on activity of early austral summer SSTs in the Niño 4 region.
+Below-average SSTs in this region lead to above-average atmospheric vertical wind shear over the Australian region during Austral summer; a condition favouring below-average tropical storm activity.
+Our current forecast SST anomaly (1975-2009 climatology) for October-November 2010 Niño 4 SST is 0.33±0.52°C. The forecast skill for this predictor at this lead is 46% (assessed using cross-validated hindcasts over the period 1975-2009).

-Forecasts for 2009/10
+Forecasts for 2010/11

-For the 2009/10 Australian-region season, TSR will be: (1) Issuing updated deterministic forecasts through to early December for Australian-region tropical storm and severe tropical cyclone numbers and for Australian tropical storm strike numbers; (2) Issuing forecasts in early November and early December for the basin ACE index.
-The ACE index reflects a combination of intensity and duration for all storms each season and may be linked more closely to total losses and disruption than is the number of tropical storms or severe tropical cyclones; (3) Issuing probabilistic forecasts for the numbers of basin and landfalling tropical storms; (4) Issuing forecast storm windspeed and accumulated rainfall probabilities out to 5 days lead through the TSR Tropical Storm Tracker; (5) Issuing automatic storm e-mail alerts with an option for users to select their preferred windspeed and probability thresholds for an alert to be triggered.
+For the 2010/11 Australian tropical cyclone season, TSR will be issuing: (1) Bi-monthly updated deterministic forecasts through to early December for Australian-region tropical storm and severe tropical cyclone numbers and for Australian tropical storm strike numbers; (2) Forecasts in early November and early December for the basin ACE index.
+The ACE index reflects a combination of intensity and duration for all storms each season and may be linked more closely to total losses and disruption than is the number of tropical storms or severe tropical cyclones; (3) Probabilistic forecasts for the numbers of basin and landfalling tropical storms; (4) Real-time forecast track, intensity, windfield and windspeed probabilities out to 5 days lead for all active tropical cyclones through the TSR Tropical Storm Tracker; (5) Automatic storm e-mail alerts with an option for users to select their preferred windspeed and probability thresholds for an alert to be triggered.